cs573-19s/01-ghd3/README.md

 Be ambitious as these are designed to allow you to shape your learning.
 These are the only way to move from B to A territory.

+Write-up
+---

+In order to get started with learning how to create basic shapes in D3 I used the following LinkedIn Learning course as a guide:
+"https://www.linkedin.com/learning/d3-js-essential-training-for-data-scientists/introduction".
+I coded along with the course so elements of my code resemble the code that was shared during the course.
+Addtionally, the course gave a refresher on HTML and JavaScript as well as helped me understand the advanages and disavanges of SVG objects.

+My index.html is hosted at the following link: "https://longenbach.github.io/01-ghd3/index.html".
+I started by creating..